 I priced this at other stores and Amazon was cheapest.
 Free shipping and I got the computer in 3 days!

-An extremely capable laptop4
+An extremely capable laptop

 I purchased this almost exact same model from Best Buy a little more than 3 weeks ago for $899.
 The only difference I can see between the two is that this one has bluetooth and the Best Buy model (dv7-1175nr) did not.
 The performance of this laptop is very good.
 Screen image is better than that of my aging dv8113cl that I purchased from Sam's Club 4 years ago.
 Bluray works well, but it will only work in Quick Play mode when the computer itself is shut down.
 It also sports one of the hottest graphics cards on the streets,... the 9600Gt is the same card HP shoves into their HDX series books in 256 and 512 flavors.
 The one in this model is the 512.
 Even at this relatively high price, it is a worthy purchase.